 GeneCards Summary for CXCR2 Gene

 CXCR2 (Chemokine (C-X-C Motif) Receptor 2) is a Protein Coding gene.
-Diseases associated with CXCR2 include human granulocytic anaplasmosis and behcets disease.
+Diseases associated with CXCR2 include human granulocytic anaplasmosis and classic kaposi sarcoma.
 Among its related pathways are Signaling by GPCR and Akt Signaling.
 GO annotations related to this gene include signal transducer activity and interleukin-8 binding.
 An important paralog of this gene is CCR7.

 UniProtKB/Swiss-Prot for CXCR2 Gene

 Receptor for interleukin-8 which is a powerful neutrophil chemotactic factor.
 Binding of IL-8 to the receptor causes activation of neutrophils.
 This response is mediated via a G-protein that activates a phosphatidylinositol-calcium second messenger system.
 Binds to IL-8 with high affinity.
 Also binds with high affinity to CXCL3, GRO/MGSA and NAP-2